rmlane/bscContentHelpers/README.md

 Existing BSC templates include:

--   Tipsheet.
-This could also be used for a short article.
+-   Article.
+This could be used for a tipsheet or other short article.
+-   Slides

+Each template also includes a `references.bib` file, where references can be included in bibtex format.
+Refer to sources in the format `[@source]`.

 ### An Output Format